Builder examples

 uses: crazy-max/ghaction-github-runtime@v3

-For further insights into build cache optimization, check out documentation on Docker’s official website: https://docs.docker.com/build/cache/.
+For further insights into build cache optimization, check out the documentation on Docker’s official website: https://docs.docker.com/build/cache/.

 Using build secrets for new images

 Some images need a secret passed in during build time, like a GITHUB_TOKEN, to give access to private gem repositories.
-This can be done by having the secret in ENV, then referencing it in the builder configuration:
+This can be done by setting the secret in .kamal/secrets, then referencing it in the builder configuration:

 builder: